 3. Tailor Your Skills Section

-4. Provide Proof for Your Work
+4. Provide Proof of Your Work

 5. Provide Stats and Figures